Motor Sports Accidents policy

 - The rules of the race, test or speed trial require it to be conducted in accordance with the Road Safety Act (1986) and the regulations applying under that Act, and

-- The TAC has certified in writing, in relation to that race, test or speed trial, the circumstances and conditions under which the TAC can pay compensation.
+- The TAC has issued a Race/Speed trial exemption certificate, certifying in writing, in relation to that race, test or speed trial, the circumstances and conditions under which the TAC can pay compensation.

-To be issued with a certificate the race organiser must submit the rules of the event to the TAC at least 4 weeks prior to the event.
+To be issued with a TAC Race/Speed trial exemption certificate the event organiser should submit the rules and/or description of the event to the TAC at least 60 days before the date of the event (at the same time as when a VicRoads event permit needs to be applied for).
 These rules must comply with the Road Safety Act 1986 and applicable regulations for the TAC to consider issuing a certificate.
-The 'Senior Manager - Government Relations, Legislation and Policy' is responsible for issuing certificates.
+To help facilitate the request in a timely manner, a copy of the VicRoads event permit application can also be provided to the TAC.